 Cooking with plantains is an easy way to switch up your starchy sides.
-They are often referred to as the pasta and potatoes of the Caribbean.
-At first glance, plantains can be a bit intimidating.
 They look like bigger versions of bananas that are harder to open.
 But, once you get inside, the fruit is slightly sweet with a starchy texture that works well when fried, roasted, sautéed or baked.
-Food & Wine's guide to these warm-weather fruits give you recipes for every stage of ripeness, from the potato-like green plantains to the ultra-ripe black plantains that are perfect for dessert.
+Here, our best recipes.